tyleryasaka/identity-proposals/README.md

 This began as a demonstration of how [ERC725](https://github.com/ethereum/EIPs/issues/725) can be split into two separate standards, keeping a separation of concerns between identity and key management.

-Now, this has evolved into a full-fledged exploration of identity standards and includes some proposed standards to support **flexible, long-lasting identity management for users on Ethereum**.
+Now, this has evolved into a full-fledged exploration of identity standards with the goal of supporting **flexible, long-lasting identity management for users on Ethereum**.
+Everything here is currently just exploratory.

 ## Rationale